Do We Put Too Much Faith in Paper Currency?

 Anyone in the country with a safe full of those bills today might as well have an empty safe.
 One decision from the government rendered millions of rupees worthless.

 Why would a government make such an extreme move?
-The goal in India was to reduce illegal activities, which are largely conducted with cash, and ensure more of the money changing hands in the country was on the radar to be taxed.
-Cutting out the largest denomination bills makes it difficult for anyone who does most their business off the books to avoid detection if they continue doing so.
+The goal in India was to reduce illegal activities, which are largely conducted with cash, and ensure more of the money-changing hands in the country was on the radar to be taxed.
+Cutting out the largest denomination bills makes it difficult for anyone who does most of their business off the books to avoid detection if they continue doing so.